Introduction

 .

-, which is a "semi-stable" identifier like a username.
+, which is a "semi-stable" identifier like an email address.

 User ID